-- Developmental domains (e.g., physical, intellectual, moral, psychological, socialemotional - Social and cultural identities (e.g., gender identity, race/ethnicity, sexual orientation, class, religion, (dis)ability, citizenship status, grade, history of academic achievement) - Self-expression and self-definition (e.g., clothing, outside interests, activities, hobbies)
+- Developmental domains (e.g., physical, intellectual, moral, psychological, socialemotional) - Social and cultural identities (e.g., gender identity, race/ethnicity, sexual orientation, class, religion, (dis)ability, citizenship status, grade, history of academic achievement) - Self-expression and self-definition (e.g., clothing, outside interests, activities, hobbies)

-- What developmental characteristics and social identities of young adolescents do you observe in the film? - In the film, a teacher asks students, "What makes you YOU?"
+- What developmental characteristics and social identities of young adolescents do you observe in the film? - In the film, a teacher asks students "What makes you YOU?"
 Why is this an important question to ask young adolescents? - What roles do self-expression and self-definition play in early adolescence? - In what ways do the various characteristics of young adolescent development affect the lives of middle school students? - Which social or cultural identities carry greater privilege than others?
-How does this play out in classrooms? - How can teachers create opportunities for young adolescents to explore who they are, who they want to be and do not want to be, and how they express their identity? - How does the school in the film support the development of student voice and confident self-expression? - What is the purpose of Theater Arts at Center School (TACS)? - How can teachers use student self-assessment to promote greater self-awareness? - In the film, a student reads from a letter to families about the upcoming family conference night.
+How does this play out in your classroom? - How do you create opportunities for young adolescents to explore who they are, who they want to be and do not want to be, and how they express their identity? - How does the school support the development of student voice and confident selfexpression? - What is the purpose of Theater Arts at Center School (TACS)? - How do you promote self and social awareness in students?

+In the film, a student reads from a letter to families about the upcoming family conference night.
 The letter says: "Our main objective is for the students to learn that learning is their responsibility."
 What could this mean for a student's sense of identity?